MEDSAGE: Enhancing Robustness of Medical Dialogue Summarization to ASR Errors with LLM-generated Synthetic Dialogues: Preliminary Experiments

 \section{Preliminary Experiments}

 In this section, we present preliminary experiments that lay the foundation for our work.
-First, we conduct a motivating study that verifies how errors introduced by ASR systems negatively impact the performance of a downstream medical dialogue summarization task.
+First, we conduct a motivating study that verifies how ASR errors impair the performance of a downstream medical dialogue summarization task.
 Subsequently, we perform an analysis that suggests different ASR models exhibit distinct error profiles.